-- ♣ The student should be regular in classes and complete the course in due time. - Students must carry their Identity Cards and show them at the time of entry in the college campus. - ♣ Students should not indulge in any misconduct inside or outside the campus. - ♣ Students should not use mobile phones in the college premises. - ♣ Students should handle the college property with care. - ♣ Students must maintain general cleanliness of the classrooms, common rooms and the college. - Loitering and shouting in the corridor during class hours is strictly prohibited. - ♣ The college is declared a Plastic Free Zone and use of plastic inside the campus is strictly prohibited. - Smoking or consumption of tobacco products, like paan, gutkha, etc. is strictly prohibited in the campus. - ♣ Parking of cycles, bikes is not allowed outside the Parking Zone. - ♣ Students are directed not to indulge in Ragging and report the same immediately to the authority if and when any such incident occurs. - ♣ Any grievance should be reported to the Grievance Redressal Cell. - ♣ The students are required to participate in all academic, cultural and extra-curricular activities. - ♣ Students are requested to check the notice board and the college website regularly. - ♣ Students should attend the college library and look up the Learning Management System in the website to obtain learning resources. - ♣ Students should pay due respect to the Principal, teachers and staff members of the institution.
+- 4 Student should be regular in classes and complete the course in due time. - Students must carry their Identity Cards and show them at the time of entry in the college campus. - 4 Students should not indulge in any misconduct inside or outside the campus. - Students should not use mobile phones, except for academic purposes, in the college premises. - 4 Students should handle the college property with care. - Students must maintain general cleanliness of the classrooms, common rooms and the college. - 4 Loitering and shouting in the corridor during class hours is strictly prohibited. - The college is declared a Plastic Free Zone and use of plastic inside the campus is strictly prohibited. - Smoking or consumption of tobacco products, like paan, gutkha, etc. is strictly prohibited in the campus. - 4 Parking of cycles, bikes is not allowed outside the Parking Zone. - Students are directed not to indulge in Ragging and report the same immediately to the authority if and when any such incident occurs. - 4 Any grievance should be reported to the Grievance Redressal Cell. - The students are required to participate in all academic, cultural and extra-curricular activities. - 4 Students are requested to check the notice board and the college website regularly. - Students should attend the college library and look up the Learning Management System on the website to obtain learning resources. - Students should pay due respect to the Principal, teachers and staff members of the institution. - Flease see the "Handbook of Code of Conduct" on the College Website.